LisaHackett97/HiddenIrishTravels/README.md

 - Thanks to all those who has posted on Slack in relation to Cloudinary, which was very helpful for guidance and my learning
 - Code Institute course material
 - Slack Community - I searched for a topic and usually someone else had the same question.
 This has been a great help in developing my understanding.
+- And thank you to those on slock who took the time to review my project and give me feedback.
 - Stackoverflow.com: Helped with finding a solution to set focus on next question button on modal
 - Materialize documentation
+- Thank you to my mentor Adegbenga Adeye, for his help and guidance.

 [Back to table of contents](#table-of-contents)